cloudedbats/cloudedbats_wurb_2020/README.md

 - Any Raspberry Pi model with WiFi.
 (RPi Zero W may work but is not recommended.)
 - SD card.
 For example Toshiba Exceria Pro 16GB, or similar.
 - Ultrasonic microphone.
-Tested with Pettersson u256, u384, M500-384 and Dodotronic UltraMic 192K.
+Tested with Pettersson u256, u384, M500-384 and
+Dodotronic UltraMic 192K, 259K.

-Note: For some strange reason M500-384 has problems if connected directly to a Raspberry Pi 4 at startup.
+Note: For some strange reason M500-384 has problems if connected directly to a Raspberry Pi 4 at startup (RPi3B+ works fine).
 Workarounds are to use an extra USB 2.0 Hub, or attach the M500-384 microphone after startup.

 Optional hardware:

-- USB memory to store recorded sound files.
+- USB memory sticks.
+This is optional since the SD card will be used for storage if no USB sticks are available.
+More than one memory stick can be used.
-- GPS USB dongle.
-(Support for this not implemented yet.)
+- (USB GPS dongle.
+NOT implemented in software yet.)
 - Witty Pi 3 from UUGear.com.
 An extra board for the Raspberry Pi that adds a lot of missing features: On/off button, real time clock, possibility to use other power sources than 5V, and scripting capability for turning the unit on/off